Food Will Win the War: Disney

 Upon America's entrance into the war, Disney was contracted to produce propaganda pieces to gain support for the war and aid recruitment.
 This was often done through the use of Anti-Nazi propaganda – public opinion polls at the time showed that despite America's anti-war approach, 72% of people preferred the defeat of the Nazis rather than no war and the resulting defeat of the Allies.
 By 1942, government departments began their own projects with Disney to increase support for the War effort and improve morale on the Home front.
 The United States Department of Agriculture produced 'Food will Win the War'.
-The animation was made very quickly.
-However, with morale being low fast production was imperative.
+The animation was made very quickly, but with morale being low fast production was imperative.
 Furthermore, agriculture was not the primary topic for propaganda, it was to provide an explanation as to why America was fighting a war in Europe.

 American economy

-America supplied Great Britain and other allies in the war through the Lend-lease 1941.
-However America would also need to supply its own army.
+America supplied Great Britain and other allies in the war through the Lend-lease 1941, but America would also need to supply its own army.
 The expectation of America to supply goods abroad through the lend lease agreement, made those on the home front concerned about possible shortages.
 The fears were unfounded, American agricultural produced a surplus of goods.
 Figures show that exports of domestic products quadrupled from 1935 to 1945, demonstrating the continuous growth of output and production.

 German economy

 In contrast, German agricultural was reliant upon external alliances throughout the war.
 Britain's blockade of German naval bases seriously restricted Germany from world markets.
 In the early war years Germany had a surplus amount of grain and raw materials which had been supplied by the USSR, their declaration of war on the USSR in 1941 halted this process.
 Expectedly, this resulted in substantial grain shortages both at home and abroad.
 The shortages were made worse in April 1942, when poor harvests from previous years and a lack of supplies from abroad resulted in rations being cut, "this delivered a potentially damaging blow to the morale of the civilian population".
 Agricultural production and sufficient supplies were key for morale, on the home front and on the front line.
-This issue is explored rather comically in this movie.
+This issue is explored rather comically in this film.